Advertisement

 Retrace the 1,000-year-old footsteps of pilgrims as you weave a path between Shinto shrines on the Kumano Kodo, a network of trails braiding the Kii Peninsula.

-Pass through the tunnel of red torii gates at Kyoto’s Fushimi Inari Shrine before paying your respects to the Kami (Shinto “gods”, who inhabit all things) and praying for good fortune.
+Pass through the tunnel of red torii gates at Kyoto’s Fushimi Inari Shrine.
+While there, pay your respects to the Kami (Shinto deities, who inhabit all things) and pray for good fortune.

 Traditional japanese lanterns in Kyoto, Japan.